-A full set of instructions can be found here that details the process of becoming an NRCS Technical Service Provider.
+A full set of instructions can be found here that details the process of becoming a certified Technical Service Provider.

 How to Become a TSP